 parkrun – 5k.
 Meet at parkrun start about 08:50 (run starts at 09:00) – all standards – free event.
 You must register on the parkrun website before attending and bring your barcode with you.
 You can register your club as ‘Redway Runners’ even if you have not joined as it is a free event, for more click here

-Longer club social runs, At 09:00, see the Sunday Runs page for more details. click here
+Longer club social runs, mostly with 60 or 90 minute option, from January to May, they are marathon training runs.
+At 09:00, see the Sunday Runs page for more details. click here

-Step Up run A step up run led by Helen W that does a loop back run about 45 minutes and an easier pace, maximum pace 11 minute miles at 09:00 more info click here.
+Step Up run A step up run that does a loop back run about 45 minutes (with option to do an additional 30 minutes at the end) all at an easier pace, maximum pace 11 minute miles at 09:00 more info click here.

 Notes on Weekly runs table